This page lists the main features and unique tools provided by the hTooltip component.

 When you attach the hTooltip tooltip object to a control, the tooltip object raises the

 MouseLeave events when the mouse pointer enters and leaves the area occupied by the control.
 These events are generated properly when the control is overlapped by another control or a window.
-You can even use these events if the tooltip window is never displayed!
+You will recieve these events even if the tooltip window is never displayed!

-See how these events were used to highlight the label under the mouse pointer and output the corresponding message in the status bar when the pointer entered a label or left it:
+See how these events are used to highlight the label under the mouse pointer and log the corresponding message when the pointer enters a label and then leave it:

 MouseEnter event and reset it to the default value in

 You can significantly simplify your work when you create a large number of tooltips in your code with tooltip patterns. hTooltip allows you to define a tooltip pattern that stores common properties of the tooltip you are going to create, and then simply initialize your tooltips in one statement with the tooltip pattern.

 In Visual basic you can also use the global